andy-maier/python-garbagetracker/docs/development.rst

     **Attention!!** This only works once.
 You cannot re-release the same version to PyPI.

-    Verify that it arrived on PyPI: https://pypi.python.org/pypi/garbagetracker/
+    Verify that it arrived on PyPI: https://pypi.python.org/pypi/yagot/

 Starting a new version
 ----------------------

-This section shows the steps for starting development of a new version of the garbagetracker project in its Git repo.
+This section shows the steps for starting development of a new version of the Yagot project in its Git repo.

 It covers all variants of new versions: